MomX/Momocs2/README.md

 Along the course of years, its development has known several phases so did my ability to do basic and cool stuff in R. Now it's time for a big cleanup of this tentacular package that became really painful to maintain.

 I plan a release to CRAN in June 2020 or before.
+If you don't like it, I'll keep the last version (1.3.0) available but it will not be maintained in any way.

 All suggestions, help, etc. are welcome, ring my bell: `bonhomme.vincent@gmail.com`.